 Individuals and interactions over processes and tools

 Step 1 is fact-finding.
-It is not about what is being done now or what your company cultural traditions have been.
+It is not about what is being done now or what your company cultural traditions and learning courses have been.
 Instead, ask questions such as: What do your employees need to learn?
 What knowledge and skills are they lacking in order to do their current jobs at more productive or fruitful levels?
 What information and know-how will prepare them to meet future demands with more success?

 Up and running courses over bureaucratic status reports